Upcoming Election Schedules

 For federal elections, absentee ballots will be in the mail beginning 47 days before the election.
 For elections that do not include federal offices, absentee ballots will be in the mail beginning three weeks before Election Day.
 All absentee ballots are sent to the polls to be counted on election day.

-In-Person Absentee Voting - This can be done at the Village Hall 110 Oak Street E. The Village Hall is open from 9 am until 4 pm M-F and other times by appointment, please call prior to coming in to make sure the Clerk will be available when you arrive.
+In-Person Absentee Voting - This can be done at the Village Hall 110 Oak Street E. The Village Hall is open for voting from 9 am until 3 pm M-F and other times by appointment, please call prior to coming in to make sure the Clerk will be available when you arrive.

 Delivery by Mail - An Absentee Ballot Request is available for your convenience, but you are not required to use a form.
 You may submit an absentee request at My Vote Wisconsin (click on Vote Absentee at the top of the website), or you may send a written request that includes: